 FDA ESG: Complete Guide to the Electronic Submissions Gateway

-FDA ESG (Electronic Submissions Gateway) is the mandatory online portal for submitting eCTD format regulatory applications to the FDA.
-It processes over 150,000 submissions annually and requires proper account setup, certificate configuration, and technical validation compliance.
-All commercial INDs, NDAs, BLAs, and ANDAs must go through ESG since May 2017, with technical validation acknowledgments (TA2) typically issued within 2-4 hours of submission.
+FDA ESG (Electronic Submissions Gateway) is the online portal used for electronic regulatory submissions to FDA.
+Sponsors need proper account setup, certificate configuration, and technical validation readiness before sending commercial INDs, NDAs, BLAs, ANDAs, and related submissions through the gateway.

-FDA ESG (Electronic Submissions Gateway) is the FDA's secure, internet-based portal for receiving electronic regulatory submissions from pharmaceutical, biologic, and medical device sponsors.
-The ESG serves as the primary entry point for all eCTD submissions to CDER, CBER, and CVM, processing over 150,000 electronic submissions annually.
-The modernized ESG NextGen platform now provides three submission methods: the Unified Submission Portal (USP), API integration, and AS2 connections.
+- FDA ESG (Electronic Submissions Gateway) is FDA's secure, internet-based portal for receiving electronic regulatory submissions from sponsors.
+The ESG serves as the primary entry point for many eCTD submissions to CDER, CBER, and CVM.
+The ESG NextGen platform provides multiple submission methods, including the Unified Submission Portal (USP), API integration, and AS2 connections.

 - How to set up and configure your FDA ESG account for electronic submissions